sharukhkhanajm/Better-Logs-Remover/README.md

 # Warning

-Do not use this extension's commands in your php file where you have used echo or print to generate HTML. it will simply removes all the echos and prints.
+Do not use this extension's commands in your php file where you have used echo or print to generate HTML. it will simply remove all the echos and prints.

 ## Features